 Weathering the Storm

-In 1815, a volcanic eruption in Indonesia sent enough ash into the sky to disrupt weather across the globe for the next year.
+In 1815, a volcanic eruption in Indonesia sent enough ash into the sky to disrupt the world’s weather for the next year.
 In New England, 1816 became known as “The Year Without a Summer.”
-Snow fell throughout June and July.
-Temperatures swung wildly.
+Snow fell in June and July.
 Crops and animals died.
-According to one diarist, the 4th of July saw “ice as thick as window glass” as far south as Pennsylvania.
-Tens of thousands of people picked up and left; their search for greener pastures in Indiana and Illinois became the first chapter in a larger story of westward expansion.
+Tens of thousands of people picked up and left; their search for greener pastures became an early chapter in a larger story of westward expansion.

 This week on BackStory, we tackle extreme weather: how we’ve tried to predict it, control it, make sense of it.
 Along the way, we discover that our responses to wind, sleet, and rain have said as much about us as about the natural world.

 - Gareth Davies, Lecturer in American History at St. Anne’s College, University of Oxford

 - Aaron Beebe, Director of the Coney Island Museum

 Resources galore!
 The BackStory team has pulled together some outside material to help you navigate the wild world of weather, including a bibliography of the sources consulted in the making of this episode.

 See a listing of music used in the episode.